Quex-Ul: Post-Crisis

 In the Pocket Universe (an alternate version of the pre-Crisis Earth-One), Quex-Ul was freed with General Zod and Zaora from the Phantom Zone by a naive Lex Luthor, whereupon they turned Pocket Earth into a dead world.
 Quex-Ul and the others were executed by Superman using Kryptonite, a controversial move that haunted him for some time.

 Adventure Comics

-In Adventure Comics #512 (late May 2010), Quex-Ul makes an appearance under the cover name of Edward Robertson.
-He was later killed by Squad K of Project 7734.
-He is also shown in the Phantom Zone with General Zod and the rest of the Phantom Zone criminals, including Jax-Ur, Non, Ursa, Car-Vex, Az-Rel and Nadira.
-His was a plan developed by Car-Vex aka Officer Romundi and General Sam Lane.
+In Adventure Comics #512 (May 2010), Quex-Ul makes an appearance under the cover name of Edward Robertson.
+He is later killed by Squad K of Project 7734.

 Powers and abilities

-As a Kryptonian, Quex-Ul has superpowers derived from under the light of Earth's yellow sun in that solar system.
+As a Kryptonian, Quex-Ul has superpowers derived from under the light of Earth's yellow Sun in the Solar System.
 His basic abilities are sufficient for him to bend steel, overpower a locomotive, leap over a tall building in one bound, and outrun a speeding bullet, as well as virtual invulnerability, accelerated recovery, laser eyebeams, vortex breath, and flight.
 He possesses extraordinary senses of hearing and sight, including x-ray, telescopic, and microscopic vision.
 Like all Kryptonians, he is vulnerable to Kryptonite, red sunlight, and magic.